Lee Adler (artist): Career in advertising and marketing

-Around 1952, he began working in the advertising industry in New York, eventually becoming a pioneer in the field of marketing research.
+Around 1952, Adler began working in the advertising industry in New York, eventually becoming a pioneer in the field of marketing research.
 His books on that topic include Attitude Research at Sea, edited by Lee Adler and Irving Crespi (1966); Plotting Marketing Strategy: A New Orientation, edited by Lee Adler (1967); Attitude Research on the Rocks, edited by Lee Adler and Irving Crespi (1968); Joint Ventures for Product Innovation by Lee Adler and James D. Hlavacek (1976); Managing the Marketing Research Function by Lee Adler and Charles S. Mayer (1977); and Readings in Managing the Marketing Research Function edited by Lee Adler and Charles S. Mayer (1980).

 Artistic career

-In 1962–1964, Adler pursued studies at the Art Students League, and in 1964–1965, he studied at the Brooklyn Museum Art School.
+In 1962–1964, Adler pursued studies at the Art Students League of New York, and in 1964–1965, he studied at the Brooklyn Museum Art School.
 His sketchbooks from the late 1950s and early 1960s contain numerous ink and watercolor drawings of Brooklyn's industrial waterfront, located not far from the artist's home in Brooklyn Heights, where he resided since 1959.

 In 1967, Adler had his first solo exhibition at the Salpeter Gallery.
 In 1969, he studied printmaking at the Pratt Graphics Center, subsequently producing approximately 75 editions of screen prints.
 In 1974, his solo exhibition Industry and the Artist was held at the Hagley Museum.
 In 1977–78, Adler's solo exhibition traveled to the Albert White Gallery in Toronto, the Lillian Heidenberg Gallery in New York, the Weatherspoon Art Gallery in Greensboro, North Carolina, the Mint Museum of Art in Charlotte, North Carolina, and the Hermitage Foundation Museum in Norfolk, Virginia.
 The traveling exhibition was accompanied by a catalog with an essay Jeffrey Hoffeld.
 In 1983, Adler left Brooklyn and moved to Lime Kiln Farm, Climax, New York.
 He died in Climax in 2003 at the age of 77.